Testboxes are in early beta. The interface and behavior may evolve as we iterate.

 - Reuse the testbox ID for all subsequent

-runcommands within the same task - Fix and re-run when tests fail.
-The same warm testbox is reused, only changed files sync, so re-runs take 1-2 seconds.
+runcommands within the same task. - Fix and re-run when tests fail.
+Re-runs take 1-2 seconds.

 Pricing